mgreiler/se-unlocked-website/src/transcripts/EP_06_Derrick_Stolee.md

----
-episode: "Transcript Episode 6 Derrick Stolee"
+# Transcript GitHub Episode 6 Derrick Stolee
-permalink: /episode-6-derrick-stolee
-status: publish
-type: transcript
----

 **Michaela:** [00:00:00] Hello, welcome to the software engineering unlocked podcast.
 I'm your host, dr. McKayla.
 And today I have the pleasure to talk to